jleffler/soq/doc/README.md

 References](https://chat.stackoverflow.com/rooms/152916/c-undefined-references).
-The triggering question was [Source file is required to include instead of header](https://stackoverflow.com/q/45899270). eThe question contains some links to the chat room, the C++ question, a Google Sheet, etc.
+The triggering question was [Source file is required to include instead of header](https://stackoverflow.com/q/45899270).
+The question contains some links to the chat room, the C++ question, a Google Sheet, etc.